 *Read the proposal carefully before submission.
 Make sure it is clear, organized, and free of spelling and grammatical errors.
 Share the proposal with a trusted colleague or friend so they can read the proposal too.
 This is the first impression you will give to an agent and/or editor, so it’s worth the time and effort.

 *Check their guidelines and submit the proposal as defined by the agent or editor.
 Most agents and editors accept electronic submissions while some prefer hard copies sent via snail mail.
 If submitted via snail mail, print the proposal on white paper, bind with a large rubber band, and include a SASE if you want the proposal returned.

 Below is a checklist you can download that includes an outline of a cookbook proposal.
 Use it as you work through the process of writing your cookbook proposal.

 Cookbook author, editor, and Culinary Dietitian Maggie Green coaches aspiring cookbook authors during the pre-publication phase of writing a cookbook.
-If you want to write a cookbook, and wonder if you’re ready, download her 11-point checklist Am I Ready to Write a Cookbook? or schedule a complimentary Cookbook Clarity Conversation.
+If you want to write a cookbook, and wonder if you’re ready, watch this fun free training How to Get Paid to Write a Cookbook.